Farhan3005/Business-Insights-360/README.md

 - Sql

 ## Background of the company
-AtliQ Hardware is a hardware manufacturer that supplies hardware such as laptops, computer accessories, and more throughout different channels such as
+AtliQ Hardware is a hardware manufacturer that supplies hardware such as laptops, computer accessories, and more throughout different channels, such as
 - Retailers
 - Direct
 - Distributors